-The answers you get should help you plan in creating your own content.
+The answers you get should help you plan to create your content.
 From here, build off from ideas that work and eliminate those that don’t.

 4. Establish a brand.

-As we mentioned earlier, new brands and products are being discovered on YouTube on a daily basis.
+As we mentioned earlier, new brands and products are being discovered on YouTube daily.
 With a billion watch hours on YouTube every day, it’s foolish not to see the marketing potential of this medium.

 Creating a distinctive brand helps a channel and its content sticks out among the choices viewers have on YouTube.
 A brand makes viewers become familiar with a channel and recognise it when it pops up in recommendations.